PuZZleDucK/landwatcher/README.md

 [-] Quality: Error handling patterns

 ### Phase 5 - scrolling
+ok tankfully things are starting to move in the right direction. unfortunatly the infinate scroll library selected does not handle splitting the table after the header, so the header scrolls off the top of the page. switching over to flex divs would be optimal, but not on the agenda since time is running short.
+Functional is good enough to progress.

+Next feature would have been the watch list, but i'll flip the order as filtering and serarching don't require accounts.

-[ ] Functional: Infinite scroll or pagination for search results [ ] Performance: Infinite scroll implementation
+[x] Functional: Infinite scroll or pagination for search results [x] Performance: Infinite scroll implementation

-### Phase 6 - watchlist
-[ ] Required: user selection / login
-[ ] Functional: Ability to save/remove properties to/from a personal watchlist
-[ ] Functional: users can search listings and save favorites to a watchlist.

-### Phase 7 - basic filtering
+### Phase 6 - basic filtering
 [ ] Functional: Filtering: Price range
 [ ] Functional: Filtering: Number of bedrooms
 [ ] Functional: Filtering: Property type (house, apartment, townhouse, etc.)
 [ ] Backend: Proper indexing on searchable fields

+### Phase 7 - watchlist
+[ ] Required: user selection / login
+[ ] Functional: Ability to save/remove properties to/from a personal watchlist
+[ ] Functional: users can search listings and save favorites to a watchlist.

 ### Phase 8 - project review
+[ ] revisit login ui
+[ ] revisit docker for render deployment
 [ ] Frontend: Performance considerations (memoization, avoiding unnecessary renders) [ ] Criteria: Architecture, Design and API review
 [ ] Performance: Frontend rendering optimization